-Prerequisite(s): • AP Physics 1 or Physics 1 Honors
+Prerequisite(s): • Successful Completion of AP Physics 1

-■ AP Physics 1 Teacher Recommendation
+AP Physics 1 Teacher Recommendation

-IB Physics 2 is an algebra-based, introductory level course that explores topics such as: mechanics, thermal physics, waves, electricity, magnetism, circular motion, gravitation, atomic, nuclear, and particle physics and energy production.
+IB Physics 2 is an algebra-based, introductory level course that explores topics such as: mechanics, thermal physics, waves, electricity, magnetism, circular motion, gravitation, atomic, nuclear, and particle physics, energy production and engineering physics.
 There are multiple labs in each topic area.
 Students will take the IB Physics SL exam at the end of the course.